-Before you cut the nail look at the diagram on the left and pay particular attention to which way the nail trimmer is facing.
+Before you cut the nail look at the diagram above and pay particular attention to which way the nail trimmer is facing.
 The nail trimmer is a tool and tools work best when they are used correctly.
 Also make sure that the blade is sharp.
 They do get dull with use and what ends up happening is that you crush the nail instead of cleaning cutting it.
 You can get blade replacements at most pet stores!
 Your dog with thank you.

 Now, using a nail trimmer for dogs, cut the nail below the quick on a 45-degree angle, with the cutting end of the nail clipper toward the end of the nail.
 You will be cutting off the finer point.
 In dogs, especially those with dark nails, make several small nips with the clippers instead of one larger one.
 Trim very thin slices off the end of the nail until you see a black dot appear towards the center of the nail when you look at it head on.
 This is the start of the quick that you want to avoid.
 The good news is that, the more diligent you are about trimming, the more the quick will regress into the nail, allowing you to cut shorter each time.
 I

 n some cases if the nails are brittle, the cut may tend to splinter the nail.
 In these cases, file the nail in a sweeping motion starting from the back of the nail and following the curve to the tip.
 Several strokes will remove any burrs and leave the nail smooth.